sghassemlou/NLP-Authorship-Latin-Eng/README.md

     -  [ ] try switching models?
     -  [ ] F1 scoring?
 -  [x] Latin BERT, a pre-trained contextual language model for the Latin language, trained on 642.7 million words from a variety of sources spanning the Classical era to the 21st century
+### Write up checklist
+- [ ] Abstract: A short overview of the paper.
+- [ ] Introduction:What is the motivation behind the project?
+In general terms, what is the hypothesis that you test and how do you go about doing so?
+- [ ] Related work: Summarize previous work in the area that you have found.
+I don't expect you to give a complete and fully up-to-date survey of related work in the area.
+Instead, aim to cite and discuss at least 3-5 relevant papers, with a focus on how your work differs from theirs.
+- [ ] Method: Describe the model that you implement, the data set that you use, and any other materials.
+There should be sufficient details that another researcher is able to more or less replicate your experiment with some effort.
+- [ ] Results: Report the results of your experiment, and any general trends that you see.
+If the evaluation measure used is not a standard one, be sure to define that as well.
+- [ ] Discussion and conclusion: What conclusions can be drawn from your experiments?
+Was your initial hypothesis verified?
+What are the limitations of your work, and how could it be extended?
+- [ ] Statement of contributions